bahrus/carbon-copy/README.md

 ## Templatize a materialized DOM element

 b-c-c can not only be used to instantiate a template (repeatedly), but also an already materialized DOM element.
-It does this by create a template copy of that DOM element first, and then cloning.
+It does this by creating a template copy of that DOM element first, and then cloning.
 Subsequent copies from the same DOM element will derive from the template copy (so if the DOM element mutates, copies won't see that).

+## Sample Markup of b-c-c [TODO]

-## Codeless Web Components [TODO]
+## c-c -- Codeless Web Components

 For more extended functionality, use element c-c or carbon-copy (reference:  carbon-copy/c-c.js).